e271828e/Flight.jl/docs/notes/design/framework_spec.md

 #### The cost, recorded

-Adding a deep contributor edits one assembly level (its owner's wiring) instead of zero.
+Adding a contributor from another subtree edits the assembly levels between its producer and the junction ([§6.1][s6-1]) instead of zero.
 In exchange, explicit wiring buys per-contributor values and intermediate totals as observable ports, with every silence inverted into a warning or error ([D-007][d-007], [D-037][d-037]).